Topics Map > Services > Records Management

 Use of NDSU email accounts

-Following is information and guidance on use of our NDSU email accounts, kindly provided by Enrique Garcia, NDSU Chief Information Security Officer, on March 9, 2022.
+Following is information and guidance on use of our NDSU email accounts, provided by Enrique Garcia, NDSU Chief Information Security Officer, on March 9, 2022.

 · NDSU Policy 158.1, “E-Mail as an Official Communication Method for Employees,” section 6.4, “Business Use of E-mail,” states that: